 This function only works in activity mode, and allows the player to select another (existing) train from a list and to start driving it.
+It requires that the Experimental Options Autopilot and Extended AI Shunting be checked.

 This function can be called more than once.
 A new information window has been created to support this function: the Train List window (opened with Alt+F9).
 It contains a list of all of the Al trains and of the static trains equipped with a locomotive with cab, plus the player train.